| Technician Engine Analysis ChecklistBy: Scott

 this gap to new oil and take down the difference for your notes.
 This

+is a crude method of checking viscosity and diesel intrusion.
 Open the oil fill and look inside the cap for water droplets, condensation

 or worse, a gray gooey substance indicating water penetration into the